byui-cse/cse251-course/week01/prepare.md

 ## Critical Sections

-Although the GIL will run threads concurrently (ie., one at a time switching quickly between them), you still might need to protect shared data between the threads.
+Although the GIL will run threads concurrently (ie., one at a time switching quickly between them), you still might need to protect shared data between threads.

 For Example: let's say that you have threads that are using a file as a counter (I know that this is a made up example).
 The file will contain an integer that is the count.